Service Bus pricing GA

 US government entities are eligible to purchase Azure Government services from a licensing solution provider with no upfront financial commitment, or directly through a pay-as-you-go online subscription.

-Important: The price in R$ is merely a reference; this is an int'l transaction and the final price is subject to exchange rates and the inclusion of IOF taxes and an eNF will not be issued.
+Important—The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes.
+An eNF will not be issued.

-Service Bus comes in Basic, Standard and Premium tiers.
+Service Bus comes in Basic, standard, and premium tiers.
 Here’s how they compare:

 |Message Size||256 KB||256 KB||1 MB|

 |Brokered connections (overage allowed)||(billable)||Up to 1,000 per MU|